Alipsa/renjin-client-data-utils/README.md

 # renjin-client-data-utils
 Utilities to facilitate working with R data from Renjin in Java.
-In R, there are various basic data structures such as matrix and data.frame (the java type is ListVector in Renjin R) that are very easy to work with in R but can be a bit cumbersome in Java.
-This library aims to simplify working in Java with data derived from Renjin R.
+In R, there are various basic data structures such as matrix and data.frame and are faithfully backed by Java classes such as ListVector for data.frame that while very easy to work with in R, can be a bit cumbersome to work with directly in Java.
+This library aims to simplify working with data derived from Renjin R from Java code.

 To use it add the following dependency to your pom.xml:
 ```xml